-In regard to the external auditor, the Audit Committee has the following duties:
+In regard to the external auditor and the verifier of the sustainability information, the Audit Committee has the following duties:

-- a) To submit proposals for selecting, appointing, re-electing, and replacing the external auditor to the Board of Directors for referral to the Shareholders' General Meeting and to take charge of the selection process in conformity with the applicable laws and regulations and of the conditions of engagement, and for that purpose it must: - 1. specify the procedure for selecting the external auditor - 2. issue a reasoned proposal. - b) To obtain from the external auditor, on a regular basis, information on the audit plan, on performance of that plan, and on any other questions connected with the auditing process, especially discrepancies that may arise between the external auditor and Company management. - c) To establish appropriate relations with the external auditor with a view to receiving information on any issues that may pose a threat to its independence for consideration by the Committee, as well as any other information relating to the process of auditing the accounts, and, where appropriate, to authorise services other than those prohibited under the terms of the applicable rules for the independence regime, as well as any other communications provided for in auditing legislation and standards.
+- a) To submit proposals for selecting, appointing, re-electing, and replacing the external auditor and the verifier to the Board of Directors for referral to the Shareholders' General Meeting and to take charge of the selection process in conformity with the applicable laws and regulations and of the conditions of engagement, and for that purpose it must: - 1. specify the procedure for selecting the external auditor - 2. issue a reasoned proposal. - b) To seek regular feedback from the external auditor and the verifier on the audit and sustainability reporting verification plans and their implementation, and any other issues related to the process of auditing the accounts and verifying sustainability reporting, in particular any disagreements that may arise between the auditor or verifier and the Company's management. - c) To establish the appropriate relationships with the external auditor and the verifier to receive information on those matters that may pose a threat to their independence, for examination by the Committee, and any other matters related to the process of carrying out the audit of accounts and the verification of information on sustainability, and, where appropriate, the authorisation of services other than those prohibited, in the terms contemplated in the applicable regulations on the independence regime, as well as those other communications contemplated in the legislation on auditing of accounts and in the auditing standards and those applicable to the verification of information on sustainability.

-In any event, the external auditors must provide them with an annual declaration of their independence with regard to the Company or entities directly or indirectly linked to it, as well as detailed and individualised information regarding additional services of any kind provided and the corresponding fees received from these entities by the external auditor or by persons or entities linked to it, in accordance with the provisions of the regulations governing auditing activity.
+In any event, the external auditors and verifiers must provide them with an annual declaration of their independence with regard to the Company or entities directly or indirectly linked to it, as well as detailed and individualised information regarding additional services of any kind provided and the corresponding fees received from these entities by the external auditor or verifier or by persons or entities linked to them, in accordance with the provisions of the regulations governing auditing activity and the verification of sustainability information and its network.

-d) Prior to issuance of the actual audit report on the accounts, to issue an annual report expressing an opinion on whether the external auditor's independence has been compromised.

-This report will necessarily include a reasoned assessment of each of the services additional to statutory auditing that are referred to in the preceding item, both individually and in aggregate, from the perspective of independence and the regulatory framework governing auditing practice.
+- d) Prior to issuance of the actual audit report on the accounts or the sustainability information verification, issue an annual report expressing an opinion on whether the independence of the external auditor or verifier has been compromised.
+This report will necessarily include a reasoned assessment of each of the additional services apart from auditing and the sustainability information verification referred to in the preceding item, both individually and in aggregate, from the perspective of independence and the statutory framework regulating auditing practice and that applicable to the sustainability information verification. - e) To defend the independence of the external auditor and the verifier in the performance of their duties, in particular: